Phantas0s/mouseless-dev/content/posts/sed-beginner-mouseless.md

 +++
-date = "2021-04-01"
+date = "2021-04-15"
-draft = false
+draft = true
-title = "GNU grep For Beginners" image = "/images/2021/grep/grep.png"
+title = "GNU sed For Beginners" image = ""

-description = "How to use grep: matching, invert match, output line numbers, file name, number of matches... and more!"
+description = ""
 +++

-The tool grep is a fantastic CLI (Command-Line Interface) allowing you to filter any *pattern* for a given *input*, including a file.

-To know if you have GNU grep, you can run in your terminal `grep --version`.
-If you don't have GNU grep, I would recommend installing it.
+The tool sed is a really good CLI (Command Line Interface) allowing you to perform action on your content line by line.
+But first, to be sure you have GNU sed, you can run in your terminal `sed --version`.
+If you don't have GNU grep (but BSD for example), I would recommend you to install the GNU counterpart.
+You'll have access to many more options.

-This article is a summary of the following video I made.
-I would recommend you to watch it first, it's more complete with many examples and exercises:
+This article is a summary of two videos.
+I would recommend you to watch them, it's more complete with many examples and exercises.
+Here's the first part:

-{{< youtube SEkdPKcws3s >}}
+{{< youtube R-3EahsCmpg >}}

 If you find the videos I have on this channel helpful, don't hesitate to subscribe and to like them.
 It would then appear to other Youtubers to help even more!